-Indeed, Vega wants to uplift, intrigue and even entertain his viewers.
+Indeed, Vega wants to

+uplift, intrigue and even entertain his viewers.
 But he has little concern for what the art world thinks about him.

 "That's something I learned turning 50," he said.
 "I've spent all these years trying to achieve something, and now I'm just happy with who I am."
-Maybe this artist is not so crazy after all.

-jim.chute@utsandiego.com Twitter: @sdutchute Facebook.com/utartmusic

-Caitie Grady and other actors rehearse the play "A Day in the Life."
+Maybe this artist is not jim.chute@utsandiego.com Twitter: @sdutchute Facebook.com/utartmusic Caitie Grady and other actors rehearse the play "A Day in the Life."
 K.C.
-ALFRED • U-T FESTIVAL • Project has put focus on disadvantaged teens FROM E8 her play's pregnant teen protagonist, Rosie.
+ALFRED \cdot U-T